mostgood1/NBA-Betting/README.md

 - `PYTHONUNBUFFERED=1`

 Routing:
-- `/` redirects to `/web/index.html`
+- `/` serves the cards page directly
-- Static assets are served under `/web/*` (e.g., `/web/assets/logos/BOS.svg`).
+- Static assets are under `/web/*` (e.g., `/web/assets/logos/BOS.svg`)
+- Legacy `/web/` and `/web/index.html` redirect to `/` for a single canonical entrypoint

 Notes:
-- The UI is static; all data files it reads (CSV/JSON) are bundled in the repo and served statically.
+- The UI is static; the app serves JSON/CSV artifacts directly from the repo (`/data/...`) for the client to render.
-- To update slate data/odds snapshots, commit updated files and push; Render will redeploy automatically.
+- Prefer hitting cron endpoints to regenerate predictions/odds artifacts; the page will reflect updates without redeploy.

 ## Admin endpoints (optional)